MicrosoftDocs/windows-ai-docs/docs/directml/pytorch-wsl.md

 ---
 title: Enable PyTorch with DirectML on WSL 2
-description: This preview provides students and beginners a way to start building your knowledge in the machine-learning (ML) space on your existing hardware by using the **PyTorch with DirectML** package. ms.topic: article ms.date: 05/21/2024
+description: Instructions for running PyTorch inferencing on your existing hardware with **PyTorch with DirectML**, using WSL. ms.topic: article ms.date: 05/21/2024
 ---

 # Enable PyTorch with DirectML on WSL 2

-This preview provides a DirectML backend for PyTorch using the **torch-directml** package.
-Once set up, you can start with our [samples](https://github.com/microsoft/DirectML/tree/master/PyTorch).
+PyTorch with DirectML provides an easy-to-use way for developers to try out the latest and greatest AI models on their Windows machine.
+You can download PyTorch with DirectML by installing the [**torch-directml**](https://pypi.org/project/torch-directml/) PyPi package.
+Once set up, you can start with our [samples](https://github.com/microsoft/DirectML/tree/master/PyTorch) or use the AI Toolkit for VS Code.

-> [!NOTE]
-> **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.**

 ## Check your version of Windows

-The **torch-directml** package on native Windows Subsystem for Linux (WSL) works starting with Windows 11.
+The **torch-directml** package in the Windows Subsystem for Linux (WSL) 2 works starting with Windows 11 (Build 22000 or higher).
 You can check your build version number by running `winver` via the **Run** command (Windows logo key + R).

 ## Check for GPU driver updates
 Ensure you have the latest GPU driver installed.
-Select **check for updates** in the **Windows Update** section of the Settings app.
+Select **Check for updates** in the **Windows Update** section of the **Settings** app.

-## Set up the Torch-DirectML Preview
+## Set up Torch-DirectML

 ### Install WSL 2